thomasbrus/interpres/README.md

     $ mvn compile
     $ mvn exec:java -Dexec.mainClass="interpres.App" < my-program.interpres

 This command will produce a bunch of output, probably more than you'd hoped for.
-This is circumvented by first compiling the project into a JAR, which can be run using the regular `java`
+This can be circumvented by first compiling the project into a JAR, and then running it using the regular `java`
 command:

     $ mvn package